SPEAK WITH A TEAM MEMBER (770) 920-6030

 with our team if you still have questions or can’t find what you’re looking for.

-What can you do when you think the wrong person is asking to become the Administrator of the Estate?
+What if the wrong person is trying to become administrator of the estate?

 Disclaimer: The information above is provided for general information only and should not be considered legal advice.
 Our probate attorneys provide legal advice to our clients after talking about the specific circumstances of the client’s situation.
 Our law firm cannot give you legal advice unless we understand your situation by talking with you.
 Please contact our law office to receive specific information about your situation.